- Now that we have COVID-19 vaccines available, we are able to keep our pregnant folks and families safer from infection and serious illness.

 Since the virus is contagious through respiratory droplets, if anyone gets sick the infection can spread to your household as well and potentially others outside your home.20 We know that getting sick with COVID-19 with no vaccination while pregnant can lead to severe illness, hospitalization and death.
 About 86% of COVID-19 hospitalizations have been unvaccinated people between June-August 2021.27 Getting the vaccine significantly reduces the risk of severe infection, hospitalization and death.
 Protection against a COVID-19 infection is now more effective and accessible with the availability of free vaccines.
 Use this information to make an informed and confident decision for you and your family!
 If you have any concerns or further questions, please discuss with you provider.

 Boosters do NOT mean the vaccine is not working.
 The vaccines work very well against COVID-19 and the variants.
-However, we are seeing a waning protection against mild and moderate illness, so boosters will (as their name implies) boost this protection in the coming months.22 By no means, will you no longer be protected when you hit 6 months out form your first shots.
-Like all vaccines, some immunity strength is lost, but there are many players in your immune system that can still recognize and fight an infection if it happens.
+However, we are seeing a waning protection against mild and moderate illness, so boosters will (as their name implies) boost this protection in the coming months.22 By no means, will you no longer be protected when you hit 5 months out from your first shots.
+Like all vaccines, some immunity strength is lost over time, but there are many players in your immune system that can still recognize and fight an infection if it happens.
 We will keep you updated on this as we learn more!

 Need to talk to someone for more information?